West Prussia: Context

 East Prussia around Königsberg, on the other hand, remained with the State of the Teutonic Knights, who were reduced to vassals of the Polish kings.
 Their territory was secularised to become the Lutheran Duchy of Prussia according to the 1525 Treaty of Kraków and the Prussian Homage.
 The duchy was later ruled in personal union with the Imperial Margraviate of Brandenburg from 1618.
 The Hohenzollern rulers of Brandenburg-Prussia were able to remove the Polish suzerainty by the 1657 Treaty of Wehlau, taking advantage of the Russo-Swedish Deluge, shortly thereafter transforming their possessions into a kingdom.
 This development turned out to be fatal to the Polish monarchy, as the two parts of the rising Kingdom of Prussia were separated by Polish land.
 Subsequently, the newly established kingdom entered into an alliance with Austria and Russia, invading Polish territories.

+Even though some German authors viewed the establishment of West Prussia as a historic reunification of the lands of the Teutonic State, officially, the Prussian government shunned from justifying the annexation by such argument.
+The reason was that the Teutonic Order still called for reestablishment of their rule over East- and West Prussia.